 Karda pressed his hands flat on the worktable and Devesi could see his throat moving as though he was trying to swallow something that he couldn’t keep down.
 A terrible sound erupted from him, like a laugh that was being choked to death by rage.

 ‘You’ve been kept in the dark.’
-He said as though speaking to himself.
-He cleared his throat and lifted his head to look at Devesi.
+He lifted his head to look at Devesi.
 ‘You live surrounded by eternal darkness.
 How do you stand it?
 How have you not gone completely mad?’

 ‘I make my own light.’
 Devesi summoned a mage light again and the glowing ball flickered briefly into existence above the palms of her hands.
 ‘And I am hardly ever here.
 I suppose I would go mad, if I actually lived here.
 But I don’t.
 Every morning I wake up in this den, I fly away.’